Best Soil Mix for Raised Garden Beds

 Why Plain Garden Soil Is Not Enough

-Using only basic garden soil or cheap bagged topsoil often leads to poor drainage and compacted roots.
+Using only basic garden soil or inexpensive bagged topsoil often leads to poor drainage and compacted roots.

-The goal is healthy roots, not just filling space.
+The goal is healthy roots, not simply filling space.

 Compost Is the Secret Ingredient

-Compost is one of the most important parts of a raised bed soil mix.
+Compost is one of the most important components of a raised bed soil mix.

 High-quality compost provides:

-Avoid using too much unfinished compost or overly hot manure blends, especially for young plants and seedlings.
+Avoid using excessive amounts of unfinished compost or overly hot manure blends, especially around young plants and seedlings.
+Well-aged compost generally produces the best results.

 Should You Use Topsoil or Potting Soil?

-For most raised beds, topsoil is the better base.
+For most raised beds, topsoil is the better foundation.

-Many gardeners use bagged raised bed soil products, but building your own mix is often cheaper and better.
+Many gardeners purchase bagged raised bed soil products, but creating your own mix is often both cheaper and more effective.

 Common Raised Bed Soil Mistakes